Songbird-Project/Songbird-Project-Blog/content/_index.md

 - A desktop environment and window manager
 - A system installer

-SongbirdOS is currently in active development as both a learning project and an experiment in combining the best aspects of Arch and NixOS ecosystems.
+SongbirdOS is currently in active development as both a learning project and an experiment in combining the best aspects of the Arch and NixOS ecosystems.